 The Chartwell Income Fund (BERIX) is managed utilizing Chartwell Investment Partners’ value-oriented security selection process.
 While the majority of Chartwell Income Fund’s (BERIX) portfolio is invested in bonds, it may invest up to 30% of its assets in dividend-paying common stocks.
-We believe the BERIX’s balanced, income-oriented approach may afford a greater level of price stability than an all equity portfolio.
+We believe the BERIX’s balanced, income-oriented approach may afford competitive returns.

 Video: Overview & Asset Allocation Overview

-Chartwell Income Fund’s objective is to provide investors with current income while seeking to preserve capital.
+Chartwell Income Fund’s objective is to provide investors with current income; seeking to preserve capital is a

 *The 30-Day SEC Yield is computed under an SEC standardized formula based on net income earned over the past 30 days.
 It is a “subsidized” yield, which means it includes contractual expense reimbursements, and it would be lower without those reimbursements.